-Top Metal Roofing Color Trends for 2018: It’s Intense
+Top Metal Roof Color Trends for 2018: It’s Intense

 Call it provocative, vivacious or bold: For homeowners, 2018 color trends for metal roofing are all about standing out from the crowd.